 Children's Services Failure to issue an amended Education, Health and Care Plan (EHC Plan) for child and provide them with suitable education while it found a new placement.
 Upheld Financial remedies £11,800, reminder to staff of need to promptly decide whether there is duty to secure alternative provision.
 Yes Children's Services Delay in completion of the review of her child's Education, Health and Care Plan within the statutory timescale.
 Upheld Financial remedy £250, apology, share learning from decision with SEN and reminder to allow sufficient time to complete phase transfer.
-Yes Children's Services Delay in issuing child's Education, Health and Care (EHC) Plan.
+In progress (within the timescale set by the LGSCO and due for completion by 28 June 2022) Children's Services Delay in issuing child's Education, Health and Care (EHC) Plan.
 Upheld Apology, financial remedies £2,000, develop protocol with partner agencies to ensure professional advice within timescale, signpost parents to advocacy/SEN agencies to assist with appeal, issue amended EHCP, complete investigation into school actions.
 Yes Children's Services Failure to properly monitor child's alternative education package while child was educated outside of school.
 Upheld Apology, financial remedies £400, staff training for monitoring progress of EHCPs and reminder to ensure alternative education continues to be suitable for child through school period.
-Yes Children's Services Delay in completing annual reviews of their child's Education, Health and Care Plan.
+In progress (within the timescale set by the LGSCO and due for completion by 30 June 2022) Children's Services Delay in completing annual reviews of their child's Education, Health and Care Plan.
 Upheld Apology, financial remedies £3,000, reimbursement of mileage, reminder to SEN case officers of right to appeal if reassessment refused.
-Yes Children's Services Delay in responding to complaint about its management of the case relating to complainant and their child.
-Upheld Commence stage 2 complaint investigation, financial remedy £300.
 Yes

-Children's Services Delay in completing the Education, Health and Care (EHC) Plan; and failure in regard to adequately monitoring child after being taken out of school by parent.
+Children's Services Delay in responding to complaint about its management of the case relating to complainant and their child.
+Upheld Commence stage 2 complaint investigation, financial remedy £300.
+Yes Children's Services Delay in completing the Education, Health and Care (EHC) Plan; and failure in regard to adequately monitoring child after being taken out of school by parent.
 Upheld Financial remedies £8,050, improvements to process for assessing the suitability of elective home education.
 Yes Children's Services Delay in preparing child's Education, Health and Care Plan and, as a result, the child missed out on receiving a suitable education and support.
 Upheld Financial remedies £8,400 Yes Children's Services Failure in assessment and delay in progressing complaint.
 Upheld Apology, financial remedy £240, additional awareness and training given, resources available for stage two complaints increased.
 Yes